 But what’s missing from Bill’s life and garage is a motorcycle.
 Although, that doesn’t keep him from getting on one now and then.

 “I have friends who let me ride their bikes once in a while, and a guy up the street named Steve Kline has a bunch of old bikes, including a 1966 Triumph I helped him rebuild.”

-Bill is 74 now, and his stories about racing and performing are endless.
+Bill’s stories about racing and performing are endless.
 Some with fast, straight stretches, and others with big sweeping curves that eventually bring you to the finish – much like his racing and the music he loves.